leonardt/fault/doc/property.md

 `endif
 ```

+**NOTE**: One issue with using a compile guard is that when the macro is disabled
+magma/fault will produce dangling wires (these are used inside the body
+of the macro which has been disabled).
+As a temporary measure, fault will generate
+these wires with the prefix `_FAULT_ASSERT_WIRE_` so you can direct your lint
+tool to ignore these dangling wires (e.g. when you disable macros for synthesis).
+The prefix can be chagned by setting the parameter `inline_wire_prefix` when
+invoking `f.assert_`.

 # Disable If
 Use the `disable_iff` parameter and pass a signal or expression, for example
 with a negedge RESET: